Lee Hughes: Notts County

 On 23 September 2010, Hughes revealed a 'Boing, Boing' t-shirt in a League Cup tie with Wolverhampton Wanderers at Molineux – the slogan of Wolves' rivals West Bromwich Albion – and was quizzed by police after angry Wolves fans retaliated to the message by attacking Notts County supporters' coaches.
 He was reported to be "angry" at being named as a substitute in a league game against Milton Keynes Dons on 11 December, though boss Paul Ince stated that "Hughesy is 34 and cannot play week in week out.
-But he's never come and said 'I should be starting'.
+But he's never come and said, 'I should be starting'.
 He's been different class."
 On 8 January 2011, he was on the scoresheet as County beat Premier League side Sunderland 2–1 in the FA Cup.
 Two weeks later he was confirmed to be a target of Sheffield Wednesday.
 He remained with the "Magpies", and ended the 2010–11 season as the club's top-scorer with 16 goals in 37 appearances.
 The club again went through a succession of managers – Craig Short, Paul Ince and then Martin Allen – and ended the season three points above the relegation zone.

 On 8 September 2011, he played against Italian club Juventus in the inaugural game of the Juventus Stadium, and scored County's goal in a 1–1 draw; after the game he had a signed shirt from Andrea Pirlo.
 The next month he accepted a pay cut to sign a new 18-month contract, and was quoted as saying he never planned to leave the club as "the fans have taken me in and I love it here".
 He ended the 2011–12 campaign on 11 goals in 44 games.
 In summer 2012, the club rejected offers for Hughes from Cheltenham Town and former club Oldham Athletic.

 At the beginning of the 2012–13 season, new manager Keith Curle stated that "we know he is of an age where he won't be playing for 46 games, so he needs to be managed".
-New signing Yoann Arquin became the county's first choice striker, and Hughes announced his intention to leave the club in order to find first team football.
+New signing Yoann Arquin became the county's first choice striker, and Hughes announced his intention to leave the club to find first-team football.
 He was reported to have joined Port Vale on loan, with a view to a permanent move, on 22 November 2012; though the deal had yet to be ratified by the English Football League.
 However, the next day it was revealed that the loan move would not go through as the relevant paperwork had not been sent in on time.
 Three weeks later Hughes provided the club with a sick note, saying that he was unavailable until January.
 His contract was terminated by mutual consent on 7 January 2013.